The House of Lords has made a series of alterations to its procedures to enable it to continue to sit whilst managing the risk posed by Covid-19.

 How have these changes affected the number of members speaking?

 Data collated from Hansard indicate that the monthly average total of spoken contributions in the House of Lords increased following the introduction of virtual participation.
-However, by March 2021, they had returned to a similar level to the monthly average in 2019.
-The monthly average number of members speaking has increased since the introduction of hybrid proceedings.
-In March 2021, the average was higher than it had been in 2019.

 The following table shows the trend since January 2019.
 These figures are based on all spoken contributions made in the chamber or in grand committee.
 They include contributions made physically and virtually.